 Wall Sculptures as Art

 When you’re looking for living room wall art ideas, consider wall sculptures.
-These 3-D pieces come in metal, wood and other materials and are available in vertical or horizontal styles.
-Textured ceiling tiles can substitute for wall sculptures, along with some outdoor wall or garden sculptures.
+These 3-D pieces come in metal, wood and many other materials.
+Available in vertical or horizontal styles, you have many options.
+Textured ceiling tiles can substitute for wall sculptures.
+For extra range, look at outdoor or garden sculptures to bring inside.

 Photography for Wall Art

 Big into family photos?
-You can cover a wall with one large, photographic print or split it into three separately framed sections and hang them close together.
-Create a gallery wall using photos of your child from each school year or of your ancestors.
-Try black and white, color or vintage-look photography prints.
+You can cover a wall with one large, photographic print.
+Or split it into three separately framed sections and hang them close together.
+Create a gallery wall using photos of your child from each school year.
+Highlight old family members with fun memories.
+Try black and white, color or vintage photography prints.

-Wallpaper, available with peel-and-stick backings or in pre-pasted, unpasted and non-pasted styles, is one of the most popular bedroom wall decor ideas.
-However, it also works beautifully in kitchens, living rooms, nurseries and playrooms.
-Use it on one entire wall or cut out and frame an interesting section to hang as wall art.
+Wallpaper comes in peel-and-stick backings, pre-pasted, unpasted and non-pasted styles.
+Wallpaper is one of the most popular bedroom wall decor ideas. it also works beautifully in kitchens, living rooms, nurseries and more.
+Use it on one full wall or cut out and frame a section to hang as art.

 Shadow Boxes as Art

 Unique wall decor ideas include shadow boxes.
-Think of them as miniature museums and hang a few deep frames or shadow boxes filled with a collection of antique pocket watches, vintage door keys, photos, dried flowers or other objects.
+Think of them as miniature museums.
+Hang a few deep frames filled with a collection of trinkets.
+These can include antique pocket watches, vintage door keys, dried flowers or more.

 Plates for Wall Art

 Looking for an easy kitchen wall decor idea?
-A fancy set of matching plates or vintage dishes, or plates in different styles, shapes or colors, is one of the easiest kitchen wall decor ideas.
+A fancy set of matching plates or vintage dishes works great.
+You can mix-and-match styles, colors and sizes.
 Plates can also be grouped to make gallery walls in living rooms and dining rooms.

 Plants on Walls

-Bring a garden feel to a room with wall-mounted planters containing easy-to-grow houseplants like pothos, succulents or variegated ivy.
-A staghorn fern mounted on a wooden board is also a striking focal point for a wall.
-Make a wooden rack to hold Mason jars filled with fragrant herbs for a kitchen wall that gets plenty of sun.
+Bring a garden feel to a room with wall-mounted planters.
+Add easy-to-grow houseplants like pothos, succulents or ivy.
+A staghorn fern mounted on a board is a striking focal point for a wall.
+Make a rack to hold fragrant herbs in Mason jars for a full-sun kitchen wall.

 Fabrics and Textiles

-Fabrics and textiles are some of the most unique wall design ideas.
-Frame a beautiful section of fabric, a handpainted scarf, a 3-D textile or a group of vintage doilies or handkerchiefs.
-For bigger impact, cut a striking fabric into three or four long rectangles, put them in matching frames and hang them vertically as a triptych, or three side-by-side panels that work as an altarpiece.
+Fabrics and textiles create a unique wall design.
+Frame a gorgeous section of fabric.
+This can include a hand painted scarf, a 3-D textile or vintage doilies.
+For more impact, cut a striking fabric into three or four long rectangles.
+Put them in matching frames and hang them vertically as a triptych.
+A triptych is three side-by-side panels that work as an altarpiece.

 Consider quilts when you’re searching for wall decor ideas.
-Vintage or new quilts can serve as a headboard behind a bed or as artwork on a plain living room, family room or nursery wall.
+Vintage or new quilts can serve as a headboard behind a bed.
+Hang a quilt as art on a living room, family room or nursery wall.
 Quilts add patterns, color and texture, along with a sense of warmth and charm.
 Keep them small for small spaces.

-Interior decorators often turn to weavings when they need wall design ideas.
-Macrame weavings are popular again, and you can find other weavings made of wheat, raffia, bulky yarn and other fibers.
+Interior decorators turn to weavings when they need wall design ideas.
+Macrame weavings are popular again.
+You can find other weavings made of wheat, raffia, bulky yarn and more.
 Try using a rag rug woven from colorful fabric scraps on a plain wall.

 Maps as Wall Art

-Try a world map mural or wallpaper, or frame an interesting map you’ve collected from one of your journeys.
-Nautical maps of harbors, islands and intracoastal waterways are popular, along with geographic maps with textured elements, such as mountains.
-Maps of the Milky Way and other heavenly bodies add a touch of otherworldly adventure.
+Frame an interesting map you’ve collected from one of your journeys.
+Or try a world map mural or wallpaper.
+Nautical maps of harbors, islands and coastal waterways are popular.
+So are geographic maps with textured elements, such as mountains.
+Milky Way maps and other heavenly bodies add a touch of otherworldly adventure.

 Picture Ledges for Wall Art

 Artwork doesn’t always have to hang on a wall.
-Install a shelf or ledge and lean artwork with matching or complementary frames on it.
-If there’s room, place a vase of flowers, a few figurines or other small items on the picture ledge to dress up the wall.
+Install a shelf or ledge and lean artwork with matching frames on it.
+Place a flower vase, figurines or other small items on the picture ledge.
+Use complementary items to dress up the wall.

 Wall Art with Ribbon Hangers

-Make a picture frame more attractive by hanging it from a ribbon with a bow at the top.
-Use one ribbon and bow per frame, or hang three framed pictures from a single length of ribbon topped by a bow.
+Make a picture frame more attractive by hanging it from a ribbon with a bow.
+Use one ribbon and bow per frame.
+Or hang three framed pictures from a single length of ribbon topped by a bow.
 Strips of burlap make a simple, rustic substitute for ribbon.

 Ladders to Hold Wall Art

-Prop a distressed wood ladder against one wall and hang whatever you like from the rungs: colorful blankets, lengths of fabric, shawls or small quilts.
-If the rungs are wide enough, put small potted plants on them and switch to holiday decorations when the seasons change.
-If your space is tight, take a ladder apart and attach one rail, or vertical piece, to a wall.
+Prop a distressed wood ladder against one wall and hang whatever you like from the rungs.
+You can include colorful blankets, lengths of fabric, shawls or small quilts.
+If the rungs are wide enough, put small potted plants on them.
+Or switch to holiday decorations when the seasons change.
 Place artwork on the rungs, treating them like narrow shelves.

 Art for Wall Niches

-Niches are interesting architectural elements for walls.
+Niches are interesting structural elements for walls.
 A niche is a decorative box nestled into a wall.
-If you have one, use it to display a sculptural tree branch, a special musical instrument, a vase, statuary or a piece of glass art.
+If you have one, use it to display a sculptural tree branch, vase, statue or more.
 Install a spotlight to turn the niche into a focal point.

 Room Dividers as Wall Art

-Room dividers make useful privacy screens, but they can also serve as attractive wall art.
+Room dividers make useful privacy screens, but they can also serve as wall art.
 Room dividers that fold for storage are great for renters.
 They work well as temporary design pieces.
 The designs of room dividers range from minimalist to elegant.
 And dividers can be made of fabric, paper and more.

 Curtains for Wall Art

-Even if the wall you want to accent or decorate lacks a window, you can still hang curtains or drapes.
-Let them serve as a headboard for your bed or a backdrop for other wall decor ideas like paintings, photographs or prints.
+Even if the wall you want to accent lacks a window, you can still hang curtains.
+Let them serve as a headboard for your bed.
+Or use them as a backdrop for other decor ideas like paintings or prints.

 More Wall Art Ideas